59 Club: History

-The January 1966 issue of Motorcycle Mechanics magazine carried a letter submitted previously by a Charles Howe, on behalf of the 59 Club, successfully applying for a free motorcycle, a vintage 1939 Royal Enfield v-twin donated by Assistant Editor Ian Speller, when the membership was quoted at 9,500.
+The January 1966 issue of Motorcycle Mechanics magazine carried a letter submitted previously by a Charles Howe, on behalf of the 59 Club, successfully applying for a free motorcycle, a vintage 1939 Royal Enfield v-twin donated by Assistant Editor Ian Speller.
+In the letter, membership was quoted at 9,500.

-The venue for the next function, the club's fourth birthday, was Alexandra Palace, allowing for 3,000 attendees on 10 December.
-The membership in September 1966 was quoted at 13,000, with a stand at the Earls Court motorcycle show to recruit further new members.
+The venue for the club's fourth anniversary was Alexandra Palace, allowing for 3,000 attendees on 10 December.
+Membership in September 1966 was quoted at 13,000; the club hosted a stand at the Earls Court motorcycle show to recruit further new members.

+The club made headlines again in 1968, when it became one of the first places in the UK to preview the previously banned biker movie The Wild One in 1968.

-In 1969 the club was quoted as having 20,000 members on the occasion of a "Write-In" on 5 October, where members were being sent letters by mail and encouraged to contribute 1 pound (£) each, to raise capital needed to renovate their new premises.
+In 1969, the club was quoted as having 20,000 members during a "Write-In" campaign that began 5 October Members sent letters by mail and encouraged recipients to contribute 1 pound (£) each to raise capital needed to renovate their new premises.

-The 59 Club attracted both male and female members and, according to Father Graham Hullet its success was based on its almost entire lack of rules.
+The 59 Club attracted both male and female members.
+According to Father Graham Hullet, its success was based on its almost entire lack of rules.
 Besides motorcycles and 1950s rock and roll, the club involved activities such as football and sub-aqua diving—which gave the youths, mainly from underprivileged backgrounds, an outlet for their energy.
 Each year, the club organised ride-outs to famous winter motorcycle rallies such as the Dragon Rally in Wales, the Elephant Rally at the Nürburgring in Germany, and to the Isle of Man TT races.
 The 59 Club Barbeque still occurs every year at TT in Laxey, on the Isle of Man coast.

-Towards the end of its heyday, the club witnessed the birth of a very different type of motorcycle club—American-style outlaw motorcycle clubs, the rise of these groups, which tended to cater to an older, tougher crowd, was a contrast to the 59 way of life marking the end of the 1960s British Rocker sub-culture.

-This was followed by a period when Japanese motorcycles outnumber the old British irons, The subculture would not see a resurgence for almost a decade, but the legend of the 59 Club carried on with original members who were determined to keep the spirit of the 1950s alive with the ageing Ton-Up/Rocker scene.
+Towards the end of its heyday in the 1960s, the club witnessed the birth of a very different type of motorcycle club: the American-style outlaw motorcycle clubs.
+The rise of these groups, which tended to cater to an older and tougher crowd, was a contrast to the 59 way of life and marked the end of the 1960s British Rocker subculture.
+Soon after, Japanese motorcycles began to outnumber the old British bikes.
+The Rocker subculture would not see a resurgence for almost a decade, but the 59 Club was carried on by original members.
+By the late 1980s, a Rockers revival was underway and a number of enthusiasts started a 'Classic Section' within the club.
+This subgroup was dedicated to upholding the 1960s Rockers subculture (the style, music, and motorcycles).

-The Club relied on a new breed of modern Rockers on their newer bikes through the '80s and was very popular at its headquarters in Hackney Yorkton St. It has always carried its Rocker roots, with rock and roll still on the Jukebox as it is today.

-By the late 1980s, a Rockers revival was underway and a number of enthusiasts started a 'Classic Section' within the club, a sub-group of members dedicated to upholding the 1960s rockers subculture (the style, music, and motorcycles), this again died away until recently, but the 59 has never stopped attracting a mixed motorcycling membership many of whom are Rockers.